 Mr. Seeman handles most other real property disputes.
 He has experience advising municipalities and landowners through the eminent domain process, in lawsuits involving the right to take, and on just compensation to acquire condemned property.
 He obtained a favorable result in a housing discrimination case for a prospective tenant who was refused housing based on her lawful source of income (State of Connecticut guaranteed security deposit).
 Mr. Seeman also represents clients in cases involving inverse condemnation, easements, restrictive covenants, quiet title actions, First Amendment and equal protection issues, landlord/tenant disputes, and real property tax appeals.

-Mr. Seeman has been listed as a Rising Star in Connecticut Super Lawyers® in the area of Land Use/Zoning since 2013.
-(Super Lawyers is a registered trademark of Key Professional Media, Inc.) He was recognized in the Connecticut Law Tribune’s 2016 New Leaders in the Law Yearbook, and he was the firm’s 2014 Pro Bono Award recipient.
+Mr. Seeman has been selected as a Rising Star in the Connecticut Super Lawyers list since 2013.
+He was recognized in the Connecticut Law Tribune’s 2016 New Leaders in the Law Yearbook, and he was the firm’s 2014 Pro Bono Award recipient.
 Before joining the firm, Mr. Seeman volunteered his time with the Children’s Law Center of Connecticut, Inc., and prior to that clerked for the Honorable F. Herbert Gruendel of the Connecticut Appellate Court.